-Look at your budget
+Analyze your budget

 BUDGETING TIP: If the numbers don’t quite work, look for ways to rearrange your budget.
 Maybe you can take a few dollars from non-fixed expense categories (such as entertainment or clothing) and move them to your vehicle category.

-Visit the dealership
+Contact the dealership

 BUDGETING TIP: Trading in your current vehicle or making a down payment can reduce the overall amount you need to finance, which may lead to monthly payments that better fit your budget.
 A trade-in can only reduce the amount on trade if there isn’t negative equity.

 Get behind the wheel

-BUDGETING TIP: In addition to your regular savings, try to put $20-$50 aside each month into an emergency fund or a designated savings account.
+BUDGETING TIP: In addition to your regular savings, try to put $20-$50 each month into an emergency fund or a designated savings account.

 Is now the best time for you to lease or buy a car?
 Check out our current vehicle offers and see if you’re eligible for prequalified financing.